 This paper attempts to address the above research gaps.
 To do this, we use longitudinal data from the ‘UK Longitudinal Small Business Survey 2015-2021’ to test how innovation, external advice used as a proxy of SMEs’ networking, financial obstacles, and several other factors associate with SMEs’ performance, while controlling for the Covid-19 recession.
 The results show that Covid-19 affected firm performance negatively but that the effect is moderated by SME innovation in that the negative relationship is weaker for innovative firms compared with non-innovative ones.
 In line with prior research, we argue that during a recession period, such as that triggered by Covid-19, SMEs that can strategically deploy their limited resources to generate innovation can avoid lagging behind their competitors and thus stay in the marketplace (e.g., Wang et al., 2020; Ebersberger and Kuckertz, 2021).
 Moreover, the results show that SMEs located in peripheral regions of the UK were more negatively affected by the Covid-19 recession than those in core regions (i.e., London and the South East).

 The rest of the paper is organised as follows.
-Section 2 presents the literature review and identifies new research issues, and develops the conceptual framework and hypotheses.
-The methodology is explained in section 3 , and section 4 presents the results and discusses the findings.
-Finally, section 5 concludes the paper and explains the theoretical and practical implications.
+Section 2 presents the literature review, identifies new research issues, and develops the conceptual framework and hypotheses.
+The methodology is explained in Section 3 , and Section 4 presents the results and discusses the findings.
+Finally, Section 5 concludes the paper and explains the theoretical and practical implications.

 Literature review and hypothesis development